tf-models/readthedocs/docs/04_tutorials/04_models.md

 # Customize Models

 First, read the TensorFlow and Keras documents:

     - [Keras Developer Guides](https://keras.io/guides/)
     - [Making new Layers and Models via subclassing](https://www.tensorflow.org/guide/keras/custom_layers_and_models)

-In model garden, we recommend to implement customize layers and model as below:
+In model garden, we recommend to use `register_keras_serializable()` to implement customize layers and model as below:

 ```python